truenas/documentation/content/References/ZFSPrimer.md

 TrueNAS adds ARC stats to [top(1)](https://www.freebsd.org/cgi/man.cgi?query=top) and includes the `arc_summary.py` and `arcstat.py` tools for monitoring the ARC efficiency.
 If an SSD is dedicated as a cache device, it is known as an [L2ARC](https://www.brendangregg.com/blog/2008-07-22/zfs-l2arc.html).
 Additional read data is cached here, which can increase random read performance.
-L2ARC does not reduce the need for sufficient RAM.
-In fact, L2ARC needs RAM to function.
+L2ARC does not reduce the need for sufficient RAM because it needs RAM to function.
-If there is not enough RAM for an adequately-sized ARC, adding an L2ARC does not increase performance.
+If the system does not have enough RAM for an adequately-sized ARC, adding an L2ARC does not increase performance.
-Performance actually decreases in most cases, potentially causing system instability.
+Performance decreases in most cases, potentially causing system instability.
 RAM is always faster than disks, so always add as much RAM as possible before considering whether the system can benefit from an L2ARC device.

 When applications perform large amounts of random reads on a dataset small enough to fit into L2ARC, you can increase read performance by adding a dedicated cache device.
 SSD cache devices only help if the active data is larger than system RAM but small enough that a significant percentage fits on the SSD.
-As a general rule, do not add L2ARC to a system with less than 32 GiB of RAM, and the size of an L2ARC should not exceed ten times the amount of RAM.
+Do not add L2ARC to a system with less than 32 GiB of RAM.
+The size of an L2ARC should not exceed ten times the amount of RAM.
-In some cases, it might be more efficient to have two separate pools: one on SSDs for active data, and another on hard drives for rarely used content.
+In some cases, two separate pools might be more efficient: one on SSDs for active data and another on HDDs for rarely-used content.
 After adding an L2ARC device, monitor its effectiveness using tools such as `arcstat`.
 To increase the size of an existing L2ARC, stripe another cache device with it.
-The web interface always stripes L2ARC, it does not mirror it, as the contents of L2ARC are recreated at boot.
+The web interface always stripes L2ARC instead of mirroring it since the system recreates L2ARC contents at boot.
-Failure of an individual SSD from an L2ARC pool does not affect the integrity of the pool, but might have an impact on read performance, depending on the workload and the ratio of dataset size to cache size.
+If an individual L2ARC pool SSD fails, it will not affect pool integrity, but it might impact read performance depending on the workload and the ratio of dataset size to cache size.
-Note you cannot share dedicated L2ARC devices between ZFS pools.
+You cannot share dedicated L2ARC devices between ZFS pools.

 ### ZFS Redundancy and RAID

-ZFS was designed to provide redundancy while addressing some of the inherent limitations of hardware RAID such as the write-hole and corrupt data written over time before the hardware controller provides an alert.
+ZFS provides redundancy while addressing some inherent limitations of hardware RAID, such as the write-hole and corrupt data written over time before the hardware controller provides an alert.
 ZFS provides three levels of redundancy, known as RAIDZ, where the number after the RAIDZ indicates how many disks per vdev you can lose without losing data.
 ZFS also supports mirrors, with no restrictions on the number of disks in the mirror.
-ZFS was designed for commodity disks so no RAID controller is needed.
+ZFS uses commodity disks and does not need a RAID controller.
-While you can also use ZFS with a RAID controller, it is recommended that you put the controller into JBOD mode so that ZFS has full control of the disks.
+While you can also use ZFS with a RAID controller, we recommend that you put the controller into JBOD mode so that ZFS has full disk control.

 When determining the type of ZFS redundancy to use, consider whether the goal is to maximize disk space or performance: